More Shanghai

 OK, so you see a Chinese woman in the foreground, but you can bet she's just passing through.
 It's better if you click on the pictures to make them bigger.
 It's hard to see clearly when the picture's so small.

 To give you an example of the prices, Katia wanted to buy a beaded bracelet with a large stone in the middle.
 The asking price was 80 yuan.
 Katia would buy it for 20, maybe even 30 (crazy!).
 The lady went down to 60 yuan and wouldn't budge from there.
 Everybody was asking for 80 yuan for their bracelets.
 And another lady asked for 30 yuan for 16 postcards that we could buy in Beijing for 20 (and even then it's a rip-off!).
+I loved Shanghai for its hanging clothes - they're everywhere.
+Makes the dull brown streets colourful.
+The blue-suited people were loud.
+When we passed they were yelling at each other for who knows what reason.

 A sampling of what was offered at this market.
 There were also some beautiful wooden boxes.